maddox05/ruffle-example/README.md

 # Ruffle Example

-This repository provides an example of how to use Ruffle on your own website to emulate Flash content.
+This repository provides an example/demo of how to use Ruffle on your own website to emulate Flash content.
 Ruffle is an open-source Flash Player emulator that allows you to continue running Flash content in modern browsers.

 ## Prerequisites